JUSTICE SOCIETY OF AMERICA

 Military Comics #1 (Aug.
 1941), Secret Origins #26 (May 1988)

 May–June 1941: FBI Director J. Edgar Hoover calls Green Lantern to Washington, DC to blackmail him.
 Hoover knows his secret identity and wants him to help promote the JSA publicly.
 He has photo evidence of Alan with another man and insists that he attend one of his private parties.
 When murdered gay men begin to surface, Green Lantern is implicated. (#1) The Spectre helps Alan solve the murders and clues lead him to realize that his former lover, Johnny, is behind it.
-"Johnny" confronts Alan — as the Red Lantern. (#3) Reveals his real name, Vladimir, has a wife now.
-Alan gambles and tries to charge his ring with the red battery.
-Reveals his real name, Vladimir, has a wife now.
-Alan gambles and tries to charge his ring with the red battery (#4) The USSR sends in the Crimson Host (Comrade Kostra, the Countess, Professor Molotok, Proletari-ant and Major Blaze) to replace the Red Lantern. (#5) Vlad erupts with power, killing all the Crimson Host.
+"Johnny" confronts Alan — as the Red Lantern. (#3) He reveals his real name, Vladimir, and he is now married.
+Alan gambles at charging his ring with the red battery. (#4) The USSR sends in the Crimson Host (Comrade Kostra, the Countess, Professor Molotok, Proletari-ant and Major Blaze) to replace the Red Lantern. (#5) Red Lantern erupts with power, killing all the Crimson Host.
 He's imprisoned but soon escapes. (#6)

 Alan Scott: The Green Lantern #1–6 (Dec.
 2023–July 2024)